What is a Mini-Breast Lift?

 Our donut breast lift or periareolar mastopexy patients were able to return to work after a few days.
 Dr. Corey will advise you on when to resume exercises and other activities.
 Direct physical contact with your breasts will probably cause discomfort for three to four weeks following surgery.
 Dr. Corey will follow your progress closely over the next six months and schedule you for a yearly visit thereafter.
 If you are in the appropriate age group, you should continue getting routine mammograms.
 A special technique is used for women with breast implants, so remember to inform the mammogram technician to ensure that you get a reliable reading.

 After yorur mini-breast lift procedure, you will probably have very natural looking breasts that still have just a bit of droop at the bottom.
 You will most likely still need to wear a bra.
 It's very likely that you will not have real high riding breasts either.
 This can be very frustrating for women that are not good candidates for just implants or augmentation because of the droop that they have, and are not good candidates for the full lift because they just don’t droop enough.

 Want More Information on our Scottsdale Donut Breast Lift Surgery?

 If you believe you might be a candidate for the mini-breast lift or periareolar mastopexy, or are not sure exactly what might work in your particular case, please contact Dr. Corey’s office in Scottsdale today to make a consultation appointment.
-Dr. Corey offers three types of breast lift surgery consultations: an individual consultation which costs $75, a group consultation (10 to 20 people) which is free, or an online consultation which is also free.
+Dr. Corey offers three types of breast lift surgery consultations, all of which are $125: an individual consultation, a group consultation (10 to 20 people), or an online consultation.
 In the days before your consultation, write down all questions or concerns you have and make sure to bring them up with your surgeon.